Zcool85/PokemonScraper/README.md

 ## Features

-- Download Pokémon images in all languages
+- Download Pokémon images in all languages from [TCGdex](https://tcgdex.dev)
 - Organize data into structured directories to facilitate Core ML model training

 ## Prerequisites